shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1112/main-mod-class.md

 layout: tutorial
 ---

 Every mod has a main mod class that Forge loads and uses as a starting point when it runs your mod.
-Before getting started, you'll want to delete all the exist code that comes in the MDK by deleting the `com.example.examplemod` package.
+Before getting started, you'll want to delete all the existing code that comes in the MDK by deleting the `com.example.examplemod` package.
 For this tutorial, I'll be putting all of the code in the `net.shadowfacts.tutorial` package, so you'll need to create that in your IDE.
 Next, create a class called `TutorialMod`.

 {% highlight java linenos %}
 package net.shadowfacts.tutorial;